Tax Strategies for Parents of Kids with Special Needs – Updated for Obamacare

 - Typical preschool education as the primary purpose is for socialization required because of developmental delays, not education.

 - Aides required for a child to benefit from regular or special education.

 - Special instruction, training or therapy such as OT, Speech, remedial reading, etc.

 - Diagnostic evaluations by qualified personnel.

-- Exercise program if recommended by qualified medical personnel to treat a specific condition, includes yoga, dance, horseback riding, etc.
+- Exercise program if recommended and monitored by qualified medical personnel to treat a specific condition, includes yoga, dance, horseback riding, etc.

-- Transportation: Mileage to and from special schools or therapy sessions at the medical mileage rate of 20 cents per mile.
+- Transportation: Mileage to and from special schools or therapy sessions.
+MEDICAL MILEAGE RATE WILL INCREASE TO 24 CENTS PER MILE FOR 2014.
 Also parking fees.
 Airfare for parents and child to obtain treatment or testing.

-- Diapers – if related to a medical condition, such as autism.
+- Diapers – if toilet training is delayed due to a medical condition.

 - Equipment or devices used primarily for the alleviation of a person’s illness – examples would be specially designed bedding, car seats, etc. Rev Ruling 76-80.

 - Home Improvements – costs are deductible to the extent they exceed any increase in the home’s fair market value [Reg.
 1.213-1(e) (1) (iii)].
 Certain improvements (e.g., altering the location of or otherwise modifying electrical outlets and fixtures are deemed to have no affect on the home’s fair market value and thus, the full cost can be claimed as a medical expense [Rev. Rul.
 87-106, 1987-2 CB 67].

 - Lead Paint Removal – The cost of removing the paint can be deductible if the child has lead poisoning from the paint.
 Lead poisoning can resemble and complicate other conditions, such as autism.